GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Defenses against Real-Time Deepfakes

+In this subsection, we discuss inherent limitations of the deepfake generators.
+First we look at the typical architecture of an RTDF and examine the limitation of the essential components of a standard design.
+Second, we look at the effect of the availability of data on the intended target on the quality of the impersonation.
+Both these factors become important tools for the design of challenges to help expose RTDFs even against a resourceful and adaptive adversary.

+\textbf{Inherent limitations of RTDF generation pipeline} Traditional literature considers RTDF pipelines as monolithic entities; however, we examined how to degrade each component individually.
+The following description provides insights into the vulnerabilities of typical components found in a generic deepfake generator (refer to \S\ref{sec:rtdf_pipeline}).
+The examples provided in this subsection are based on experimentation done on DeepFaceLab~\cite{iperov_deepfacelab_2021}.

+\emph{Face Detection, Landmark Detection, Face Alignment.} These components are quite robust due to their ability to perform effectively on diverse inputs (including faces in profile, distorted faces, and facial expressions).
+This robustness is primarily due to the abundance of high-quality face datasets available for training, and the maturity of computer vision techniques.

-Despite being very robust to head movements, we found that eye occlusions still degrade the performance of all these components; indeed, the eye region forms an essential feature for these detectors (Fig.~\ref{fig:occs}c, Fig.~\ref{fig:misc}d).
-Also, face landmarks carry limited facial structural information; therefore, facial deformations or depressions induce visible anomalies.
-For example, with MediaPipe~\cite{lugaresi2019mediapipe} providing 468 landmarks per full frontal face, the RTDF outputs are not able to capture facial depressions; see Fig.~\ref{fig:expr}df).
+We find that occluding eyes significantly degrades the performance of these modules, as this region is a critical feature for these components (see Fig.~\ref{fig:occs}~b).
+Additionally, since face landmark detection only provides limited facial structural information, any significant facial deformation or depression can cause noticeable anomalies.
+E.g., even with MediaPipe~\cite{lugaresi2019mediapipe}, which provides 468 landmarks for a full frontal face, RTDFs are unable to accurately capture significant facial depressions (Fig.~\ref{fig:occs}~d).

-To summarize, we found facial alignment and landmark detectors are excellent input sanitizers for the rest of the pipeline, but are inherently vulnerable to challenges that produce out-of-distribution data.